Third Sector Interfaces provide support, learning and development opportunities for people and organisations through their programmes of work.

 Edinburgh Voluntary Organisations’ Council (EVOC) offer various training courses and training grants for the benefit of their local sector.
 For example, they offer a ‘Funding Applications Workshop’ and courses covering different aspects of governance, such as ‘Trustees Roles and Responsibilities’.
 You can view EVOC’s current training calendar here.

 TSIs provide advice and support around applying for funding.
-The Little Art School is an organisation which runs art classes for the local community across Ayrshire and Glasgow.
-It began with an idea to run art classes for dementia sufferers as way of helping them reconnect to learning and experiencing new things.
-It was through the help of Voluntary Action South Ayrshire (VASA) that The Little Art School was able to successfully apply for an Integrated Care Fund grant and to expand its pioneering programme into more communities.
+Voluntary Action South Ayrshire (VASA) helped The Little Art School – an organisation which runs art classes for the local community with a focus on helping dementia sufferers reconnect to learning and experiencing new things -to successfully apply for an Integrated Care Fund grant and to expand its pioneering programme into more communities.
 Watch our video case study ‘VASA: Supporting Local Third Sector Organisations’.

 Empowering & Engaging